u-boot/u-boot/doc/develop/devicetree/control.rst

 Adding tweaks for U-Boot
 ------------------------

-It is strongly recommended that devicetree files in U-Boot are an exact copy of those in Linux, so that it is easy to sync them up from time to time.
+With `dts/upstream` Git subtree, it is ensured that devicetree files in U-Boot are an exact copy of those in Linux kernel available under `dts/upstream/src/<arch>/<vendor>`.

 U-Boot is of course a very different project from Linux, e.g. it operates under much more restrictive memory and code-size constraints.
 Where Linux may use a